jomony/EPItools/README.md

 - **BS-Seeker3**
 - **segemehl**

-The script is provided to simulate epigenomic reads and for running the above four mapping tools.
+The script is used to simulate epigenomic reads and also for running the above four mapping tools.
-For the simulation the tool by **Sherman** (https://github.com/FelixKrueger/Sherman) was used.
+For the simulation, the tool by **Sherman** (https://github.com/FelixKrueger/Sherman) was used.